 The middle Medway is a major navigation with 11 locks facilitating boating traffic.
 The navigation was opened upstream of Maidstone in the 17th century to transport corn, fodder, fruit, stone and timber.

 In contrast to the more rural catchment upstream, the lower Medway is more densely populated by the Medway towns.
-Downstream of Allington Lock in Maidstone, the Medway is tidal and flows north into the Thames Estuary and into the English Channel.
+Downstream of Allington Lock in Maidstone, the Medway is tidal and flows north into the Thames Estuary and into the North Sea.

 The Medway and its tributaries are known as ‘Wealden Rivers’ – rising from springs across the High Weald where the sand meets impermeable clay.